zachnieto/neatqueueweb/docs/README.md

 ## Staff Role
 #### Description
 Add/remove NeatQueue staff roles.
 Staff roles have all access to Admin commands as well as match outcome modifications.
+This command is configured Server-Wide, and applies to all queues.
 #### Usage: `/staffrole add/remove [role]`
 #### Arguments
 `role`: Role to add/remove as staff.